Doechii facts for kids

 Career

-She started writing poetry and rap in high school, and was making music prior to 2014.
-Doechii released her debut song "Girls" on SoundCloud in 2016 as Iamdoechii.
+She started writing poetry and rap in high school, and was making music by 2014.
+Doechii released her debut song "Girls" on SoundCloud in 2016 as "Iamdoechii".
 She once sold hoodies with the phrase "Stay woke.
-Stay black." in protest of police brutality but received backlash.
+Stay black." in protest of police brutality.

-In April 2022, she released the song "Crazy" with a music video. .....
+In April 2022, she released the song "Crazy" with a music video.
+Her second EP and her first major label release, She / Her / Black ..., was released on August 5, 2022.
 Her July 2022 performance of her song "Persuasive" was nominated for Push Performance of the Year at the 2022 MTV Video Music Awards.

 Doechii performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
-Also in 2023, Doechii made her acting debut in Earth Mama, a drama film directed by Savanah Leaf.
+Also in 2023, she made her acting debut in Earth Mama, a drama film directed by Savanah Leaf.

-In August 2024, Doechii released her third mixtape Alligator Bites Never Heal to immense positive critical reception, Pitchfork opined it as "her most ambitious and musically diverse release" filled with "playful and melodic sides without skimping on hard-hitting hip-hop".
-The mixtape received a nomination at the 67th Annual Grammy Awards for Grammy Award for Best Rap Album.
+In August 2024, Doechii released her third mixtape, Alligator Bites Never Heal, to critical acclaim.
+Pitchfork called it "her most ambitious and musically diverse release" filled with "playful and melodic sides without skimping on hard-hitting hip-hop".
+The mixtape won the Grammy Award for Best Rap Album at the 67th Annual Grammy Awards, making her the third woman to win in the category.
+Shortly after the event finished airing, she released the song "Nosebleeds" as a celebration of her win.

 Achievements

-Doechii was nominated for Best New Artist, Best Rap Performance, and Best Rap Album for the 2025 Grammy Awards.
+Doechii was nominated for Best New Artist and Best Rap Performance, and won Best Rap Album for the 2025 Grammy Awards.
 She also received several nominations for the 2025 NAACP Image Awards, including Outstanding New Artist, Outstanding Female Artist, Outstanding Music Video/Visual Album, and Outstanding Album.
 Variety named her the 2024 Hitmakers Hip-Hop Disruptor of the Year.

 Musical style